sfvicente/RestApiBestPractices/Docs/RateLimiting.md

 ## General Guidelines

-### Always return an HTTP `429 Too Many Requests` response when a rate limit is reached under normal conditions.
+### Always return an HTTP `429 Too Many Requests` response when a rate limit is reached under normal conditions
 A `429 Too Many Requests` response should be returned when clients exceed the defined rate limits, accompanied by headers indicating the limit, remaining quota, and when to retry. accordingly.